google/security-research/pocs/cpus/top-of-stack/README.md

 ## Acknowledgements

 We would like to thank Pawel Wieczorkiewicz from Open Source Security Inc. for his collaboration in this work.
 We would like to thank Intel and AMD for the timely response to our inquiry about the findings documented here.
+We thank the IBM Research System Security group [^7] for their timely feedback.

 ## References